kelseyhightower/consul-on-kubernetes/README.md

 ### Create the Consule Secret and Configmap

-The Consul cluster will be configured using a combination of CLI flags, TLS certs, and a configuration file.
+The Consul cluster will be configured using a combination of CLI flags, TLS certificates, and a configuration file, which reference Kubernetes configmaps and secrets.

-Store the gossip encryption key and TLS certs in a Secret:
+Store the gossip encryption key and TLS certificates in a Secret:

 ```
 kubectl create secret generic consul \